 Why, you end up with too many silly pictures, of course!

-The likes of which are illustrated here for you.
-Catherine was getting very silly indeed.
+The likes of which are illustrated here for you. he model was getting very silly indeed.

 I thought I'd share these because they're fun, but too silly for my website.

-By the way, Catherine's got on the Catherine veil here in these pics--most of them, anyway.
+By the way, the model's got on the Grace veil here in these pics--most of them, anyway.
 The top one's Antonietta, now that I'm taking a closer look.
 But I'll save Antonietta for another week...
 Anyhoo,

 I'm liking the fringe trim on this veil.
 In fact I'm liking it so much that I'm planning to do another style veil with this trim in the near future.
 I think the fringe is different--different in a good way.